 Stargate SG-1's Jack O'Neill frequently mentions cake, and has invoked this Trope by name at least once.

-One interesting fact: While this game predates Portal (the Trope Namer for The Cake Is a Lie) by several years, the same situation happens at the beginning; Mario is invited to the castle by a letter promising cake, but the letter is actually writted by Bowser, using a forged signature, who uses it to lure him there.
-(At least Peach does make cake at the end in this case.)
+One interesting fact: While this game predates Portal (the Trope Namer for The Cake Is a Lie) by several years, a similar situation happens at the beginning; Mario is invited to the castle by a letter promising cake, when he arrives, Bowser has kidnapped Peach and taken over the castle.
+At least Peach does make cake at the end in this case.

 Super Mario Galaxy 2 has Peach inviting Mario to her castle via a letter asking if he'd fancy watching shooting stars, whilst eating cake.